Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 ****Options****

-The` -n&#124;-node <node_id>  `re-starts the node &lt;node_id>.
+The` - n&#124;- node <node_id>  `re- starts the node &lt;node_id>.

-The `-ln&#124;-local_node` re-starts all nodes hosted locally that are running on the host from where the command is performed.
+The `- ln&#124;- local_node` re- starts all nodes hosted locally that are running on the host from where the command is performed.

 ****Usage****

-All nodes are re-started by the node managers.
+All nodes are re- started by the node managers.

 ```
 cft restart
 ```

-Node 0 is re-started by one of the node managers.
+Node 0 is re- started by one of the node managers.

 ```
 cft restart –n 0
 ```

-All hosted locally nodes are re-started by the node managers.
+All hosted locally nodes are re- started by the node managers.

 ```
 cft restart –ln